dfsw/Just-Natural-Expansion/README.md

 ## Changelog

+### Version 0.0.6
+* Just more work on building a robust saving/loading system.
+Clearly my last version was a bit optimistic about being bullet proof.

 ### Version 0.0.5
 * More saving/loading fixes but I think everything is finally bullet proof, I probably made that way harder than it needed to be.